roidrage/paperplanes/_posts/2011-1-10-mongodb_and_data_durability.md

 A recovery process applies all uncommitted changes from the log when the database crashes.
 This way it's ensured that you only lose a minimum set of data, if none at all, when your database server crashes hard.
 In theory the journal could be used to restore a corrupted in a scenario as outlined above, so it's pretty neat in my opinion.
-Either way, the risk of loosing data is now pretty low.
+Either way, the risk of losing data is now pretty low.
 In case your curious for code, the magic happens in [this method](https://github.com/mongodb/mongo/blob/master/db/dur.cpp#L419-461).

 I for one am glad to see improvements in this area of MongoDB, and I'm secretly hoping that durable will become the